ICPSwap-Labs/ic-wicp/README.md

 ---

-### Deposit ICP to mint an WICP balance - mint
+### Deposit ICP to mint a WICP balance - mint

 #### In command

 Using the mint method is done in two steps.
 First, we need to make a transfer call at the ICP ledger to the WICP account ID.
-Using the following command you’ll be returned the block height when your transaction was approved.
+Using the following command you’ll be returned the block height when your transaction has been approved.

 ```bash
 dfx ledger --network ic transfer "e994ad0378bb902896b55dd5a69a72e7fb2762bba50b32f66f77d2d99d07ac94" --amount value --memo 0
 ```

-Now that we have the blockHeight of our ICP transfer, we can call the mint method on the WICP canister.
+Now that we have the block height of our ICP transfer, we can call the mint method on the WICP canister.

 ```bash
 dfx canister --network=ic call 5xnja-6aaaa-aaaan-qad4a-cai mint '(record {to=variant {principal=principal "yourPrincipalId"}; blockHeight=yourBlockHeight:nat64})'